'The dam is leaking' - concern after sinkhole appears in popular city park

-A sinkhole which opened up along a popular Sheffield nature trail still needs to be repaired months after being fenced off by the council.
+A sinkhole which opened up at Sheffield’s Rivelin Valley nature trail still needs to be repaired months after being fenced off by the city council.

-The small hole opened up along the Rivelin Valley nature trail at Hind Wheel and Sheffield Council has put heavy duty fencing and warning signs around it but hasn’t carried out any repairs.
+The small hole opened up along the nature trail at Hind Wheel and Sheffield Council has put heavy duty fencing and warning signs around it but hasn’t carried out any repairs.

 Read More